moliver28/research-handbook/content/handbook/product/ux/ux-forum.md

 Preparation for a forum should be minimal.
 You should come prepared with just enough to tell a story and ellicit feedback from the audience.
-Successful showcases share these aspects:
+Successful forums share these aspects:

 - **Informal**:
     Avoid creating dedicated slides or assets, but use your best judgment to determine what's most effective: a prototype, a series of mockups, a process diagram, a journey map, a few slides, or something else.